 Accidents caused by someone else’s carelessness can leave you with mounting medical bills, property damage, loss of wages, and other financial losses.
-You may be able to receive compensation for your injuries through the at-fault party’s insurance company.
+You may be able to receive compensation for your injuries by settling a personal injury lawsuit through the at-fault party’s insurance company.
 Still, it can be difficult to decide whether it’s better to settle out of court or go through the civil lawsuit process and, ultimately, whether or not you need a lawyer.

 Continue reading to discover everything you need to know when settling a personal injury lawsuit in Colorado Springs.